Israel rolls out Pfizer covid pill, using digital health records to identify those most at risk

 Some governments are easing rules for isolation, citing dangers of economic and health-care strains from omicron spread

-Doctors say there is still much to learn about a treatment that was originally tested on unvaccinated people infected with the delta variant but is being used here mostly to treat vaccinated patients who have contracted omicron, which seems to be more transmissible but causes less acute illness.
+Doctors say there’s still much to learn about a treatment that was originally tested on unvaccinated people infected with the delta variant but is being used here mostly to treat vaccinated patients who have contracted omicron, which seems to be more transmissible but causes less acute illness.
 Israel is seeing some of its highest infection rates of the past two years, and hospital administrators are warning that beds are filling up.

-To flatten the curve, physicians are targeting patients who have tested positive and who have underlying risk factors but who are not yet seriously sick.
-There is a window of few days to find and treat those who fit the bill.
+To flatten the curve, physicians are targeting patients who have tested positive and have underlying risk factors but are not yet seriously sick.
+There’s a window of a few days to find and treat those who fit the bill.

-Doctors say that dispensing the drug is proving complicated, in part, because there is a long list of medications that do not mix well with Paxlovid.
+Doctors say that dispensing the drug is proving complicated, in part, because there’s a long list of medications that don’t mix well with Paxlovid.
 Many prospective recipients are older and take other medications, such as hypertension drugs and anticoagulants, and these patients may have to change or suspend those treatments to take Paxlovid.

 “It’s very involved,” said Galia Rahav, a physician at Sheba Medical Center outside of Tel Aviv who has been consulting with HMOs on Paxlovid.
 “Sometimes you have talk to them for an hour.
 I had a patient yesterday whose daughter is a pharmacist, and we finally decided he wouldn’t take it.”